saisrinidhii22/Codealpha_DataScience/README.md

 - Regression models can effectively predict car prices using historical and categorical data
 - Data preprocessing and feature encoding play an important role in improving regression model performance
 - The predicted car prices showed a strong positive relationship with actual prices, indicating effective model learning
+- Linear Regression can effectively model the relationship between advertising investment and sales performance
+- Sales prediction models can provide useful business insights for forecasting and marketing analysis

 Repository Structure

 - Iris_Classification.ipynb
 - Unemployment_Analysis.ipynb
 - Car_price_preiction.ipynb
+- Sales_prediction.ipynb

 This work was completed as part of the CodeAlpha Data Science Internship.